 Hair Stylists

-As a general rule 10% is a good tip for a hairstylist.
+As a general rule of thumb, 10% is a good tip for a hairstylist.
 Higher-end hair salons in Thailand will most likely have a tip jar at the checkout, even though I always prefer to hand my tip directly to the person helping me.

-If visiting a local Thai hair salon there is no need to tip but a 20 baht tip would be nice.
-I personally go to an Aveda salon in Chiang Mai that is very pricey and I am sure every customer tips something.
+If visiting a local Thai hair salon, there is no need to tip, but a 20-baht tip would be nice.
+I personally go to an Aveda salon in Chiang Mai that is very pricey, and I am sure every customer tips something.

 Suggested Tip: